peterhinch/micropython-iot/README.md

 and a reconnection procedure is initiated.
 On the server the connection is closed and it awaits a new connection.

 Each client has a unique ID which is stored in `local.py`.
-This enables the server application to determine which physical client is associated with an incoming connection.
+This ID enables the server application to determine which physical client is associated with an incoming connection.